 Mohammad Imran Saeed http://meemainseen.com/2015/11/takhti/

-Soon Valley is a very beautiful valley in the Salt Range, district Khushab.
-It is inhabited by Awan tribe, a tribe known for its traditions of bravery and valour.
-I came to know through different sources of some plaques, commemorating the contribution of people of this valley to the WW I. I had visited this valley several times in the past and also had had an opportunity to visit Sakesar mountain, the highest point of the Salt Range, which also houses some installations of PAF.
-But the beauty of this valley never impressed me more in the past, as it did this time because due to a good Monsoon the scene was simply marvellous.
+Soon Valley is a very beautiful valley in the Salt Range, located in District Khushab.
+It is inhabited by the Awan tribe, known for its traditions of bravery and valour.
+Through various sources, I came to know about some plaques commemorating the contributions of the people of this valley to World War I. I had visited this valley several times in the past and had also had the opportunity to visit Sakesar Mountain, the highest point of the Salt Range, which also houses some installations of the PAF.
+But the beauty of this valley had never impressed me as much as it did this time, because a good monsoon had made the scene simply marvellous.

 Two pillars, as a WWI monument, were erected in 1928, at the start of the mountainous road to the valley.
 Location: 32°26'26.95"N, 72°13'7.27"E. (24.07.2017.)